 Fosshotel Glacier Lagoon

 Found between Skaftafell and Jökulsárlón Glacier Lagoon, Fosshotel Glacier Lagoon is one to add to your Icelandic road trip.
-The 125 contemporary rooms have a minimal peaceful design, with huge windows looking out onto local wilderness and the country’s highest peak, Hvannadalshnúkur.
+The 125 contemporary rooms have a minimal peaceful design, with huge windows looking out onto the local wilderness and the country’s highest peak, Hvannadalshnúkur.
 High ceilings add to the sense of peace and serenity that this hotel embodies.
-The hotel’s large restaurant is decorated in geometric style, with dishes inspired by its natural surroundings.
+The hotel’s large restaurant is decorated in a geometric style, with dishes inspired by its natural surroundings.
 The highlight of this property is, of course, its proximity to the Fosshotel Glacier, providing fantastic hiking on the doorstep.

 Canopy by Hilton Reykjavik City Centre

-Another city-break favourite is Alda, on Reykjavik’s main shopping street.
+Another city-break favourite is Alda Hotel, on Reykjavik’s main shopping street.
 Although centrally located, the emphasis here is on tranquillity and calm, creating an oasis-like experience – the outdoor hot tub is perfect for winding down after some hectic sightseeing.
 88 swanky guest rooms with L’Occitane toiletries all vary in shape and size, furnished in vibrant colour schemes, eye-catching artworks and designer furnishings.
 Alda is perfect if you like a stylish, laid back vibe, or are travelling with kids.
 Meals can be enjoyed at the casual Brass Kitchen & Bar, or you can explore the array of options in the vicinity.

 The Retreat at Blue Lagoon

-If you fancy staying at the most famous attraction in the country, book a minimalist suite and enjoy views over the volcanic delights of the Blue Lagoon.
+If you fancy staying at the most famous attraction in the country, book a minimalist suite at The Retreat at Blue Lagoon and enjoy views over the volcanic delights of the Blue Lagoon.
 Spa breaks are a speciality – The Retreat Spa is a part of The Retreat experience.
 Within the main subterranean spa lies Lava Cove, a private sanctuary, reserved for the affluent, offering gourmet dining, in-water massage, and guided yoga sessions.
 Be sure to try the signature ritual utilising the silica, algae, and minerals of the geothermal seawaters.
 There’s also a restaurant with an equally soothing atmosphere.
 And of course, the lagoon, for quintessential Iceland bathing.